naemon/naemon.github.io/documentation/usersguide/clusters.md

 It is important to notice that we are passing a comma-delimited list of *on-demand* host state <a href="macros.html">macros</a> to the $ARG4$ macro in the cluster check command.
 That's important!
 Naemon will fill those on-demand macros in with the current host state IDs (numerical values, rather than text strings) of the individual members of the cluster.

 That's it!
 Naemon will periodically check the status of the host cluster and send notifications to you when its status is degraded (assuming you've enabled notification for the service).
-Note that for thehost definitions of each cluster member, you will most likely want to disable notifications when the host goes down .
-Remeber that you don't care as much about the status of any individual host as you do the overall status of the cluster.
+Note that for the host definitions of each cluster member, you will most likely want to disable notifications when the host goes down.
+Remember that you don't care as much about the status of any individual host as you do the overall status of the cluster.
 Depending on your network layout and what you're trying to accomplish, you may wish to leave notifications for unreachable states enabled for the host definitions.